Kanyi254/Expanding-Into-Airlines-Project/README.md

   ### Description of Data
       the file is a csv file (comma separated values).
 It contains data from air accidents from 1960 - 2023 It includes the aircrafts model, make, types of engine, dates of crash and many more.
 There are some with missing values
+  ### Data
+  The dataset has 88889 rows and 30 columns.
+It has a lot of missing values making it hard to deal with.

    ### Visualisations